fachruddinruddin/fachrudd/README.md

 I'm a passionate full stack developer who loves creating elegant solutions to complex problems.
 With a keen eye for detail and a commitment to writing clean, maintainable code, I strive to make the digital world a better place, one project at a time.

 - 🔭 I'm currently working on **enhancing my full-stack development skills**
-- 🌱 I'm currently learning **cloud architecture and DevOps practices**
 - 👯 I'm looking to collaborate on **open source projects that make a difference**
-- 💬 Ask me about **JavaScript, React, Node.js, or anything web development**
+- 💬 Ask me about **PHP, Laravel, JavaScript, Next.js or anything web development**
-- ⚡ Fun fact: **I can solve a Rubik's cube in under 2 minutes!**

 ## 🛠️ Tech Stack